 Be Updated about Variety Events and Conferences Sign Up here

-Hollywood has found its voice in these charged political times.
-High-profile personalities are speaking up about equal treatment and opportunity for all communities – spanning ethnicity, disabilities, gender and LGBTQ identity within entertainment and on the larger world stage.
-The media industry is also taking a stand against social injustices, such as unsupportive and hurtful policy toward the #BlackLivesMatter movement and women and LGBTQ rights.
-How is Hollywood making use of its voice through different organizations, alliances and entertainment projects?
-How are influencers rallying their fans to join them in their fight?
-Creative leaders, their partners and collaborators explain how they are using their voice to enact real change.
+Living in such a politically charged world, there is no better time than now for Hollywood’s most influential talent to speak up in support of equal treatment and opportunity for all communities – spanning ethnicity, disabilities, gender and LGBTQ identity.
+The entertainment industry is taking a stand against social injustices, such as unsupportive and hurtful policies toward the #BlackLivesMatter, as well as LGBTQ and women’s rights movements.
+How is Hollywood taking advantage of its powerful voice through various organizations, alliances and entertainment projects?
+Creative leaders and influencers explain how they are rallying their fans to join them in the fight for inclusion and social change.

 Yvette Nicole Brown, Actor (Community, The Mayor)